Networking

 Elevator Speech / Networking Pitch

 Networking pitches (aka “elevator speeches”) can be scripted and rehearsed.
-However, when it comes time to use them, they are usually adjusted on the spot to suit a specific person and/or context.
+However, when it comes time to use them, they are usually adjusted, on the spot, in order to suit a specific person and/or context.

-Here are the basic elements of a networking pitch – not all of which need to be included each time you meet a new professional contact.
+Here are the basic elements of a networking pitch – not all of which need to be included each time you meet a new person:

 • Introduce yourself